D-a-rt/d-art.minter/README.md

 ```

 Give it an owner and token_metadata and the token will be created.
-The entrypoint is only accessible for the authorized minter, in the `minters big_map`
+The entrypoint is only accessible for authorized minter.

 ### Admin